Joint Inference for the Regression Discontinuity Effect and Its External Validity: Empirical Practices in Recent RD Studies

 \subsection{Results}

 The survey results are summarized in Table \ref{tab: empirical practice}.
-Almost all RD studies carefully address the internal validity of their analysis.
+We find that almost all RD studies carefully address the internal validity of their analysis.
 By contrast, far fewer articles explicitly discuss external validity.
-In total, only 26 out of 70 articles contain keywords related to external validity, and only four cite the leading contributions in this area.
+In total, only 26 out of 70 articles contain the keywords related to external validity, and only four cite the leading contributions in this area.

 This pattern may suggest two possible implications.
 First, the relatively small number of citations compared to keyword mentions indicates that most existing proposals are not necessarily directly applicable to many empirical RD settings, so that discussions of external validity are often conducted on a case-by-case basis.
 Second, compared to internal validity, researchers devote relatively little attention to external validity.
 This is evident from the fact that the procedure of \cite{Dong_Lewbel:2015} has not been widely adopted in empirical practice, despite its broad applicability.